Provides the official definition for what are invasive species and related information.

 As per Executive Order 13112 (Section 1.
-Definitions) an "invasive species" is defined as a species that is:
+Definitions) an "invasive species" is a species that is:

 2) whose introduction causes or is likely to cause economic or environmental harm or harm to human health.

-Submitted by the Definitions Subcommittee of the Invasive Species Advisory Committee (ISAC), Approved by ISAC Apr 27, 2006.
+This white paper provides a non-regulatory policy interpretation of the term "invasive species."
+Submitted by the Definitions Subcommittee of the Invasive Species Advisory Committee (ISAC) and approved by ISAC on April 27, 2006.

 - Invasive Species Terminology: Standardizing for Stakeholder Education